HP-34C

-The HP-34C continuous memory calculator was an advanced scientific programmable calculator of the HP 30 series.
+The HP-34C continuous memory calculator is an advanced scientific programmable calculator of the HP 30 series.
 It was produced between 1979 (cost US$150) and 1983 (cost US$100).

 Features

 Root-finding and integration

-Significant to the HP-34C calculator was the capability for integration and root-finding (a first for any pocket calculator).
-Integration and root-finding worked by having the user input a formula as a program.
+Significant to the HP-34C calculator is the capability for integration and root-finding (a first for any pocket calculator).
+Integration and root-finding works by having the user input a formula as a program.
 Multiple roots are found using the technique of first finding a root $x=x_0$, then dividing the equation by $(x-x_0)$, thus driving the solution of the equation away from the root at that point.
 This technique for multiple root-finding is referred to as "deflation".
 The user would usually programmatically recall the root value from a storage register to improve its precision.

 Programming

 The common method of converting registers to program memory allowed the calculator a maximum of 210 program steps.
-Programming features such as indirect jumps provided substantial capability to the calculator's programmer.
+Programming features such as indirect jumps provides substantial capability to the calculator's programmer.

 The HP-34C shipped with an "applications" manual that included two games (Moon Rocket Lander and Nimb).
-This made the calculator probably one of the first pocket game computers ever invented.
 The winner was announced via calculator spelling by turning the display upside down and the words BLISS or I'LOSE (55178 or 3507,1) were displayed.
 A game of blackjack was easily programmable by converting some of the registers to lines of program.